dooco/battleship/README.md

 # Validation

 ## PEP8

+As the PEP8 format checker was not available the VS interpreter was used to validate code.

 # Testing

 Each section of code was tested manualy at the creation of each section of code entry.